Eontec/eontec.github.io/_posts/2023-07-18-Black-Guild-V4-Chatacters.md

 ■ Age: 25 years old

 ■ Setting: Black Dog Guild president.
-Hw was classmates with Tanaka and Adachi in elementary and middle school.
+He was classmates with Tanaka and Adachi in elementary and middle school.

 He inherited his father's guild and became the president, but he was hated by the employees because he overworked them and made them work at low wages.
 However, no one was able to complain because he had high power harassment and was feared.